refinedev/refine/documentation/docs/api-reference/mantine/hooks/form/useModalForm.md

 ### `submit`

-A function that can submit the form.
+`submit` is a function that can submit the form.
 It's useful when you want to submit the form manually.

 ```tsx
 const {